SGD and Weight Decay Secretly Minimize the Rank of Your Neural Network: Introduction

 \section{Introduction}

-Stochastic gradient descent (SGD) is one of the standard workhorses for optimizing deep models~\citep{bottou-91c}.
-Though initially proposed to remedy the computational bottleneck of gradient descent (GD), recent studies suggest that SGD also induces crucial regularization, which prevents overparameterized models from converging to minima that cannot generalize well~\citep{DBLP:journals/corr/ZhangBHRV16,https://doi.org/10.48550/arxiv.1711.04623,https://doi.org/10.48550/arxiv.1609.04836,zhu}.
-Empirical studies suggest that SGD outperforms GD~\cite{zhu} and SGD generalizes better when used with smaller batch sizes~\citep{NIPS2017_a5e0ff62,https://doi.org/10.48550/arxiv.1609.04836}, and (iii) gradient descent with additional noise cannot compete with SGD~\cite{zhu}.
-The full range of regularization effects induced by SGD, however, is not yet fully understood.
+Stochastic gradient descent (SGD) is one of the most widely used optimization techniques for training deep learning models~\cite{bottou-91c}.
+While initially developed to mitigate the computational challenges of traditional gradient descent, recent studies suggest that SGD also plays a crucial role in regularization, helping prevent overparameterized models from converging to minima that do not generalize well~\cite{DBLP:journals/corr/ZhangBHRV16,https://doi.org/10.48550/arxiv.1711.04623,https://doi.org/10.48550/arxiv.1609.04836,zhu}.
+Empirical research has shown, for example, that SGD can outperform gradient descent~\cite{zhu}, with smaller batch sizes leading to better generalization~\cite{NIPS2017_a5e0ff62,https://doi.org/10.48550/arxiv.1609.04836}.
+However, the full extent of SGD's regularization effects is not yet fully understood.

-In this paper we present a mathematical analysis of the bias of SGD towards rank-minimization.
-To investigate this bias, we propose the {\em SGD Near-Convergence Regime} as a novel approach for investigating inductive biases of SGD-trained neural networks.
-This setting considers the case where SGD reaches a point in training where the expected update is small in comparison to the actual weights' norm.
-Our analysis is fairly generic: we consider deep ReLU networks trained with mini-batch SGD for minimizing a differentiable loss function with $L_2$ regularization (i.e., weight decay).
-The neural networks may include fully-connected layers, residual connections and convolutions.